sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 }
 ```

 The values of $X$ do not need to be normal.
 The above assumption is merely that the mean of the response $Y$ is related to $X$ through the link function, `mean = exp(10 + x)`, and that the distribution is normal.
+This has been accomplished with `rnorm` already.
 For illustration, here we use $X$'s from a uniform distribution.

 ```r